 - Gasoline: This is the most common type of generator, which produces power in the same way as the dual fuel generator, but limits you to the use of gasoline as the source.

-4. Look at Starting Dependability
+4. Starting Dependability

 Especially important in how to choose a portable generator is starting dependability, but this dependability becomes critical when your generator is used for backup power or the primary source of power to your home.
 Let’s consider the levels of dependability for the various uses of generators: